Jira tracker · Side-by-side review

 Can I migrate from Everhour to Planim Time?

-If your Everhour time entries were pushed to Jira as worklogs, Planim Time's two-way sync pulls them into the app automatically — you keep your historical time on every Jira issue.
+If your Everhour time entries were pushed to Jira as worklogs, Planim Time's two-way sync pulls them into the app automatically, so you keep your historical time on every Jira issue.
 Entries that lived only inside Everhour (budgets, non-Jira projects, billable rates) don't carry over because Planim Time doesn't have those concepts.
-Most engineering teams we've seen switch in a single day: export any pending non-Jira entries from Everhour for finance, then point everyone at Planim Time for Jira tracking going forward.
+Most engineering teams switch in a single day: export any pending non-Jira entries from Everhour for finance, then point everyone at Planim Time for Jira tracking going forward.

 Do I need an admin to install Planim Time, like setting up Everhour?